davidfurlong87/Java-Projects/README.md

 ## JSP Servlets
 A fun project using Java servlets in a DAO pattern.
 The goal was to separate the user interface from the business-logic layer of the app.

+## JSP Servlets - Basic
+A more basic implementation of the above.

+## JSP Final Project
+The third JSP servlets project I developed.
+This one has much more to it, and it creates an entire exam structure, with questions and answers, and an exam.
+Uses the DAO structure as before, with HTTP servlet requests to handle connections between the various elements.
+One of the tougher projects I developed, but with time the microservices structure became much easier.

 ## Logging
 A basic example of logging in Java.